 Ideally, doctors would be able to quickly identify the right antibiotic to treat a particular infection.
 But labs need days or even weeks to test and identify the bacteria strain.
 Until the lab results come in, antibiotic treatment is often an educated guess whereas quickly building your immune system may be a better solution.

-So I concluded by encouraging everyone to build, strengthen and balance their immune system on a daily basis – why get ill if you do not need to – why take on a dreaded disease if you can easily avoid it?
+So I conclude by encouraging everyone to build, strengthen and balance their immune system on a daily basis – why get ill if you do not need to – why take on a dreaded disease if you can easily avoid it?

 Click here for more information on strengthening your immune system.